driusan/dgit/README.md

 The third, stretch goal, is to have a complete command-line compatible implementation of git that can be used as a drop-in replacement for git.

+## Pronunciation

+The dgit tool is pronounced dee-git.
+The extra letter is there to distinguish it from the standard git implementation.
+The letter 'd' was chosen because it is on the home row of the keyboard, which makes it easier to type.